She Sells Remote Review

 Q: What are some downsides of remote high-ticket sales?

 A: There’s a bazillion programs teaching this now, so it’s getting crowded.
 And most offers don’t have enough leads.
 So they can’t screen that hard, or you’d have no calls.
 You end up with a spotty calendar of unvetted brokies who haven’t watched anything, and just hopped on to hear the price.
 After an hour, they tell you they’ll reapply in three months when their baby daddy catches up on child support.
 And even if you do close a deal, a lot of sales aren’t paid in full, so your commission isn’t as “high ticket” as you were promised.
 Then come the refunds and chargebacks, which get clawed outta future checks.
 Oh, and while it’s remote, you still have a schedule, a boss, and calls to take.
-So let’s not pretend this isn’t job-adjacent, even if you get to pace around the crib naked while you do it.
+So let’s not pretend this isn’t job-adjacent, even if you do get to pace around the crib naked while you do it.